-All applicants have the right to appeal against any decision made concerning their registration, the assessment of their housing need, the decision to place an application or Priority Pass on hold, the withdrawal of a Priority Pass or the cancellation of their registration.
+All applicants have the right to appeal against any decision made concerning their registration, the assessment of their housing need, the decision to place a registration or Priority Pass on hold, the withdrawal of a Priority Pass or the cancellation of their registration.

-Appeals should be made in the first instance to the Housing Services Manager as soon as possible after the appropriate decision was made.
-Applicants who are dissatisfied with the decision of the Housing Services Manager may seek redress through the Association's Complaints Procedure.
+Appeals should be made in the first instance to the Senior Housing Services Officer or Director of Housing services as soon as possible after the appropriate decision was made.
+Applicants who are dissatisfied with the decision of the Senior Housing Services Officer or Director of Housing Services may seek redress through the Association's Complaints Procedure.